KTC03/cse15l-lab-reports/LabReport1.md

 # Lab 1: Remote Access and FileSystem

-In this lab report, I go through some fundamental filesystem commands, specifically cd, ls, and cat.
+In this lab report, I will go through the fundamental filesystem commands cd, ls, and cat.
 We'll explore how these commands work with various arguments and scenarios.

 ### cd Command
 1: Using cd with No Arguments